Contact Manager – written in AngularJS, Express and MongoDB – Episode 3

 });

-We are instructing Angular which controller and template to load for each of the paths mentioned above.
+We’re telling Angular which controller and template to load for each path.

 function ViewController($scope, $http, $routeParams) {